-- A TV streamer streams audio from a TV and most other audio sources to your hearing aids at a volume that suits you. - A basic remote control adjusts volume, mutes your hearing aids, and changes programs. - An advanced remote control adjusts volume, mutes your hearing aids, changes programs, and displays your settings. - A phone clip streams phone conversations and stereo sound to both hearing aids and doubles as a remote control - A body-worn microphone is a microphone that can be worn by others.
-It improves speech comprehension in noisy situations. - A wireless microphone.
-It works like the body-worn microphone, but doubles as a table microphone.
-Furthermore, it has a built-in telecoil that allows it to connect with a teleloop system, a connector for a FM receiver, and a mini-jack input for wired streaming of audio from a computer or music player.
+- ReSound TV Streamer 2 allows you to stream the audio from TV sets and virtually any other audio source to your hearing aids at a volume level that suits you. - ReSound Remote Control allows you to adjust the volume, mute your hearing aids, and change programs. - ReSound Remote Control 2 allows you to adjust the volume or mute your hearing aids, change programs, and see settings at a glance on its display. - ReSound Phone Clip+ streams phone conversations and stereo sound directly to both hearing aids, and it doubles as a simple remote control. - ReSound Micro Mic is a body worn microphone for your friend or colleague.
+It significantly improves speech understanding in noisy situations. - ReSound Multi Mic works like the ReSound Micro Mic but doubles as a table microphone, connects with loop and FM systems, and has a mini-jack input for streaming audio from a computer or music player.